labsquare/CutePeaks/README.md

 - Make the reverse complement from the edit menu
 - Display Sequence and metadata from the view menu
 - Search for a regular expression pattern.
 Open the "Find Sequence..." from the edit menu
-- Export trace or sequence to different format. ( e.g: Fasta , SVG or PNG image )
+- Export trace or sequence to different format. ( e.g: Fasta, CSV, SVG or PNG image )